IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 higher level give birth to parameters on a lower level, which, in particular, enables information exchange through the common ancestor. _Multinomial_ refers to the distribution used for modeling the data.
-The family of multinomial distributions is appropriate, since we work with counts of events of three
-types: promoters, neutrals, and detractors; see Equation (2).
+The family of multinomial distributions is appropriate, since we work with counts of events falling into one of three categories: promoters, neutrals, and detractors; see Equation (2).

 Let